Lapis legit: Similar cakes

 In Malang, East Java, kue lapis malang or spiku malang refers to a two-layered cake prepared using a different technique.
 Two batter mixes are prepared, one with naturally produced yellow colour, the other mixed with cocoa powder to produce a dark brown colour.
 The batter mixes are poured into two different baking tins and baked in the oven.
 To assemble of the cake are layered on top of each other with a thin layer of fruit jam in between.
 Similarly in Surabaya, kue lapis surabaya or spiku surabaya refers to a three-layered cake, prepared using a similar technique to spiku malang.
 The kue lapis surabaya is commonly used to make a birthday cake and wedding cake in Indonesia.

 Lapis legit is similar to traditional Indonesian kue lapis, the difference being that lapis legit is a puffy layered cake, made of flour and is baked, while kue lapis is a moist layered pudding, made of rice flour and sago, and is steamed.
-Confusingly, in Malaysia and Singapore, lapis legit may also be called kueh lapis.
+In Singapore, lapis legit may also be called kueh lapis.

 Lapis legit has also spread to Malaysia.
 A form developed in Sarawak is called the Sarawak layer cake or kek lapis Sarawak which has greater colour and flavour variations.